-The Caucasian Ovcharka dog is an ancient breed that is believed to have be roaming the Caucasus Mountains between Europe and Asia for over 2000 years!
+The Caucasian Ovcharka dog is an ancient breed that is believed to have been roaming the Caucasus Mountains between Europe and Asia for over 2000 years!

 Which is a bit odd…

-When you think about it because the American Kennel Club (AKC) didn’t “officially” recognize the breed until 1996, particularly since this dog been has long been revered throughout history by those who have had the good fortune of being able to own and work with one.
+When you think about it because the American Kennel Club (AKC) didn’t “officially” recognize the breed until 1996, mainly since this dog has long been revered throughout history by those who have had the good fortune of being able to own and work with one.

-This breed has made its home in many countries over the centuries, it has been called many names by many people.
+Now because this breed has made its home in many countries over the centuries, many people have called it many names.

 The Caucasian Ovcharka dog may be known as the: